Shakey343/ABCheap/README.md

 ## Description

 An inter-city travel app that produces the best options given a window of flexibility with a focus on money saving.
 The app will search for all travel options from national rail and coach travel within a window which can either be specified by the user or not, in which case the app will apply its default window.
+The app also allows the user to include whether they have a railcard and/or access to a car, which will then be factored into the search.
 Three main options are presented, the fastest, cheapest and recommended.
-The recommended journey is equated by a value system that adds cost to the jounrey for duration and deviation from the users preffered time.
+The recommended journey is equated by a value system that adds cost to the jounrey for duration and deviation from the users preferred time.
 There are then 3 other options offered as a further options feature.
 The user is then able to book and pay for these journies and keep track of all past and future journies in their account profile.

 #### Technologies